Our Team

 Roshan Manjunath

 Roshan serves as Executive Director for Artly World Nonprofit and supports the Joy for Seniors program by pursuing opportunities for partnerships and going on-ground to advocate for seniors and generate greater awareness about the program.
-He is an entreprenuer, writer, and first-generation immigrant from India, and he was one of the original founders of the nonprofit more than thirteen years ago.
+He is an entrepreneur, writer, and first-generation immigrant from India, and he was one of the original founders of the nonprofit more than thirteen years ago.
 Roshan believes that participating in the arts can help people reconnect with what it means to be human.

-Artist Cohort
+Resident Artist

 Marga Garza